deniskyashif/fmi-lcpt/README.md

-# fmi-lambda-calc
+# fmi-lcpt

-Code from the course on lambda calculus at Sofia University.
+2018/2019

+"Lambda Calculus and Proof Theory" course assignments at the Sofia University's Faculty of Mathematics and Informatics.